Support for young people who identify as LGBTIQ+

 National LGBTI Health Alliance

-The National LGBTI Health Alliance is the national peak health organisation in Australia that provides health-related programs, services and research focused on LGBTI communities.
+The National LGBTI Health Alliance is the national peak health organisation in Australia that provides health-related programs, services and research focused on LGBTIQ communities.

 Open Doors Youth Service

-The Open Doors Youth Service provides counselling and support services for LGBTI young people aged 12 to 24 and their families who live in South East Queensland.
+Open Doors Youth Service provides support services to LGBTIQAP+ Sistergirl and Brotherboy young people aged 12 to 24 and their families who live in South East Queensland.

 The support they provide includes: